• Skip to primary navigation

 Description

-Light, crispy crab cakes made with lump crab meat, bits of ham, and cooked white rice, and served with sweet and sour dipping sauce.
-A fantastic appetizer or first course for a dinner party.
+Light, crispy royal Thai crab cakes are unique and delicious.
+Serve them with our sweet and sour dipping sauce for a fantastic appetizer or first course for a dinner party.

 Ingredients